pokharelsukirti/Vehicle-Routing-Problem/README.md

 *Warning:* This repository is a work in progress.
 The model is in active development, and you may encounter inaccuracies as I work towards an improved system.

+For further changes to the system checkout: Redesign [Redesign.MD]

 ---

 ## 1. Industry Context and Motivation